NVIDIA/NeMo/README.md

 ##### 4.1.1.1.
 Slurm
 <a id="markdown-slurm" name="slurm"></a>

-The bignlp-scripts codebase is included as part of the training container.
+The bignlp codebase is included as part of the training container.
 To copy it to a local directory in the cluster, it needs to be extracted from the container.
 To copy the code to a directory named /path/to/local/dir the following command can be executed.
-The BigNLP repository for Slurm has been verified on both Slurm-based DeepOps clusters as well as Base Command Manager.
+The directory contains the bignlp-scripts and BigNLP-Inference-Scripts codebases inside it.
+The BigNLP repository for Slurm has beenverified on both Slurm-based DeepOps clusters as well as Base Command Manager.

 ```
-srun -p [partition] -N 1 --container-mounts=/path/to/local/dir:/workspace/mount_dir --container-image=[container_tag] bash -c "cp -r /opt/bignlp/bignlp-scripts /workspace/mount_dir/"
+srun -p [partition] -N 1 --container-mounts=/path/to/local/dir:/workspace/mount_dir --container-image=[container_tag] bash -c "cp -r /opt/bignlp /workspace/mount_dir/"
 ```

 Install the BigNLP scripts dependencies on the head node of the cluster: